ripple-alpha/ripple-alpha-lib/docs/index.md

 `deriveAddress(publicKey: string): string`

-Derive an XRP Ledger address from a public key.
+Derive an XLA Ledger address from a public key.

 ### Parameters